IlhamGhaza/laravel-tugas1sbd-filament/README.md

 10. Use the following credentials to log in:
     - Email: `ilham@admin.com`
-    - Password: `SecretPass`
+    - Password: 12345678

-Note : You can edit in
+Note : You can edit in database seeder

   ```bash
   database\seeders\DatabaseSeeder.php